Aspirin for Reducing Your Risk of Heart Attack and Stroke: Know the Facts

 FACT: Daily use of aspirin is not right for everyone.

-Aspirin has been shown to be helpful when used daily to lower the risk of heart attack, clot-related strokes and other blood flow problems.
+Aspirin has been shown to be helpful when used daily to lower the risk of heart attack, clot-related strokes and other blood flow problems in patients who have cardiovascular disease or who have already had a heart attack or stroke.
 Many medical professionals prescribe aspirin for these uses.
 There may be a benefit to daily aspirin use for you if you have some kind of heart or blood vessel disease, or if you have evidence of poor blood flow to the brain.
 However, the risks of long-term aspirin use may be greater than the benefits if there are no signs of, or risk factors for heart or blood vessel disease.

 Every prescription and over-the-counter medicine has benefits and risks — even such a common and familiar medicine as aspirin.
 Aspirin use can result in serious side effects, such as stomach bleeding, bleeding in the brain, kidney failure, and some kinds of strokes.
 No medicine is completely safe.
 By carefully reviewing many different factors, your health professional can help you make the best choice for you.

 When you don't have the labeling directions to guide you, you need the medical knowledge of your doctor, nurse practitioner, or other health professional.

 FACT: Daily aspirin can be safest when prescribed by a medical health professional

 Before deciding if daily aspirin use is right for you, your health professional will need to consider:

 - Your medical history and the history of your family members

 - Your use of other medicines, including prescription and over-the-counter

 - Your use of other products, such as dietary supplements, including vitamins and herbals